 DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 Most analyses of Congress ask whether a bill passed.
 Congress itself does not process bills as indivisible objects.
 It processes text—amending, stripping, substituting, merging, splitting, and rewriting language at every stage.
-A bill can fail while its language succeeds, absorbed into an omnibus package or a reconciliation vehicle that bears no resemblance to the original measure.
+A bill can fail while its language succeeds, absorbed into an omnibus package or a reconciliation vehicle (the budget process that can pass with a simple majority) that bears no resemblance to the original measure.
 A bill can pass while most of its original text has been removed and replaced.
 The bill is the unit Congress tracks.
 The text is the unit Congress actually processes.

-This project constructs what that literature has lacked: an integrated, deterministic, provision-level reconstruction of congressional procedure and text mutation, grounded directly in authoritative XML—the official, structured, machine-readable records published by the Government Publishing Office and the Library of Congress.
+This project builds something Congress has never had: a deterministic reconstruction of how its text actually moves.
+Built from authoritative XML—the official, structured, machine-readable records published by the Government Publishing Office and the Library of Congress.
 It formalizes procedure as a finite-state machine with explicit gates.
 It tracks every atomic unit of legislative text across every version of every bill.
 It records how text is amended, where it appears, where it disappears, and at which institutional checkpoint it is removed.
 It classifies the vehicles through which policy travels.
 And it links all of these layers together at the provision level, so that any paragraph of statutory text can be traced through its full procedural and textual history.

 The result is a database that represents Congress not as a collection of bill outcomes but as a structural system—a machine with observable moving parts.
 The procedural path a bill travels, the gates it encounters, the amendments that modify its text, the vehicles that absorb its provisions, the conference negotiations that rewrite its language—all of these become queryable, measurable, and comparable across Congresses.